92CMDiego/Project_FIFA21/README.md

 - We do a train-test split with a value of 0.1 for the size of the test data.
 - We fit our linear regression model.
 - We obtain the following metrics. **R2 score (train): 0.879.
 R2 score (test): 0.868.
 MAE: 1.849.
 MSE: 5.964.
 RMSE: 2.442.**
+- (We include a **random_state** parameter in order to be able to compare the different versions of the model with more accuracy).

 ## 4. Improving the model.
 **File**: Project_FIFA21_final_model.ipynb.